 - Interactions with other medication

-The biggest risk of taking St. John’s wort is the supplement’s interaction with other medications, which, in some cases, can be fatal.
-If you’re on any blood thinners, birth control pills, chemotherapy, HIV/AIDS medications, or drugs to prevent organ rejection after a transplant, do not ingest St. John’s wort because it can either completely block the medication from working or severely limit the efficacy.
+The biggest risk of taking St. John’s wort is the supplement’s interaction with other medications, which can be fatal in some cases.
+If you’re taking any blood thinners, birth control pills, chemotherapy, HIV/AIDS medications, or drugs to prevent organ rejection after a transplant, do not ingest St. John’s wort because it can either completely block the medication from working or severely limit the efficacy.

 - Negative changes in mood